kct2020/goutpal-com-skeleventy/site/blog/milk-for-gout/index.md

 These {{ topic }} pages should provide all the facts that you need to understand how your milk consumption affects your gout.
 Also, they should help you resolve any concerns you have.
 Or at least show you how to consult professionals to help you resolve your gouty concerns about milk.
 But if you have unanswered questions or unresolved concerns, please tell me below.

 Be aware that you can customize GoutPal pages to add your own facts and concerns.
-Click any highlight, such as '{{ topic }}' to learn more.[add Public snippet]
+Click any highlight, such as '{{ topic }}' to learn more.
 <hr>
 Leave {{ title }} to browse the <a href="/blog">{{ site.blog }}</a>.